EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation

-Our Human Intent Prediction module is designed as a pose/trajectory prediction system, based on a set of skeletal gait sequences.
-The intent prediction system consists of three parts, \textit{(i) an encoding transformer network, (ii) decoding transformer network, and (iii) emotion context mechanism.}.
-Figure \ref{fig:ewarenet} provides a schematic representation of our Human Intent Prediction pipeline.
+Our Pedestrian Intent Prediction module is designed as a trajectory prediction system based on a set of skeletal gait sequences.
+The intent prediction system consists of three parts, \textit{(i) an Emotion Context Network (ECN), (ii) Pedestrian Trajectory Forecasting Network}.
+Figure \ref{fig:ewarenet} provides a schematic representation of our Pedestrian Intent Prediction algorithm.